-8 The majority of the global population is concentrated in dense settlements and villages accounting for 9 less than 7% of the global ice-free land area, while croplands and rangelands use 39% of land.
-The

-11 and sparse trees and by barren lands (Table 6.1).
+The majority of the global population is concentrated in dense settlements and villages accounting for less than 7% of the global ice-free land area, while croplands and rangelands use 39% of land.
+The remainder of the ice-free land area (more than half) is used by semi-natural forests, by wild forests and sparse trees and by barren lands (Table 6.1).

-12 Land use types (or anthromes) are exposed to multiple overlapping challenges.
-Climate change could 13 induce rapid warming in all land areas (see Chapter 2).
-In close to 70% of the ice-free land area, the 14 climate change adaptation challenge could be reinforced by a strong dissimilarity between end of 15 century and current temperature and precipitation seasonal cycles (Netzel and Stepinski 2018).
-16 Chronic undernourishment (a component of food insecurity) is concentrated in 20% of global ice-free 17 land area.
-Severe soil erosion (a proxy of land degradation) and desertification from land use affect 13 18 and 3% of ice-free land area, respectively.
-Both groundwater stress and severe water quality decline 19 (12 and 10% of ice-free land area, respectively) contribute to the water challenge.
-Threatened 20 biodiversity hot-spots (15% of ice-free land area) are significant for the biodiversity challenge (Table 21 6.1).
+Land use types (or anthromes) are exposed to multiple overlapping challenges.
+Climate change could induce rapid warming in all land areas (see Chapter 2).
+In close to 70% of the ice-free land area, the climate change adaptation challenge could be reinforced by a strong dissimilarity between end of century and current temperature and precipitation seasonal cycles (Netzel and Stepinski 2018).
+Chronic undernourishment (a component of food insecurity) is concentrated in 20% of global ice-free land area.
+Severe soil erosion (a proxy of land degradation) and desertification from land use affect 13 and 3% of ice-free land area, respectively.
+Both groundwater stress and severe water quality decline (12 and 10% of ice-free land area, respectively) contribute to the water challenge.
+Threatened biodiversity hot-spots (15% of ice-free land area) are significant for the biodiversity challenge (Table 6.1).

-22 Since land-based challenges overlap, part of the ice-free land area is exposed to combinations of two adaptation challenge (dissimilarity in seasonal cycles) in 4.5% of the ice-free land area (Figure 6.3).
+Since land-based challenges overlap, part of the ice-free land area is exposed to combinations of two or more challenges.
+For instance, land degradation (severe soil erosion) or desertification from land use and food insecurity (chronic undernourishment) are combined with a strong climate change adaptation challenge (dissimilarity in seasonal cycles) in 4.5% of the ice-free land area (Figure 6.3).